Kautz History, Family Crest & Coats of Arms

 The surname Kautz was first found in Bavaria, where the family made a considerable contribution to the feudal society which shaped modern Europe.

-Important Dates for the Kautz family
+Early History of the Kautz family

 This web page shows only a small excerpt of our Kautz research.
 Another 296 words (21 lines of text) covering the years 1544, 1552, 1637, 1688, 1694, 1738, 1747, 1748, 1769, 1815, and 1852 are included under the topic Early Kautz History in all our PDF Extended History products and printed products wherever possible.